alimony and spousal support

 • The contributions each spouse made to the marriage

-• Whether one spouse made significant contributions to the other spouse's education or career
+• Whether one spouse significantly contributed to the other’s education or career

 Can Spousal Support Be Modified?